Quansight-Labs/numpy_pytorch_interop/RFC.md

 [following issue](https://github.com/Quansight-Labs/numpy_pytorch_interop/issues/73).

 For the bulk of the functions, we started by prioritizing the most common operations.
-Then, when bringing tests from the NumPy test suit, we would triage and prioritize how important was to fix each failure we found.
+Then, when bringing tests from the NumPy test suite, we would triage and prioritize how important was to fix each failure we found.
 Iterating this process, we ended up with a small list of differences between the NumPy and the PyTorch API which we prioritized by hand.
 That list and the prioritization